Kyle4cann/Splunk-Labs/README.md

-## Part 3: Creating user in Splunk
+## Part 3: Creating User in Splunk
 ### Step 1
 - Lick on Settings and go to Users
 - Click New Users and Fill out the Form